Spirit of Jasper Train

-Club Car #200 was originally built for the Milwaukee Railroad in the 1940s and used as an overnight coach car.
-It was rebuilt as a passenger car with a club-seating configuration by local businesses and individuals in 2009.
-The car has a seating capacity of 46 passengers.
+The Club Car #200 was originally built for the Milwaukee Railroad in the 1940s and used as an overnight coach car.
+It was rebuilt as a passenger car with club-seating for 40 passengers.

-Lounge Car #300 was built between 1917 and 1922 and was originally equipped with shelving and used to transport deceased World War I soldiers back to their home towns.
-It was renovated by local businesses and individuals in a dining car seating configuration in 2007.
-The lounge car has a seating capacity of 48 passengers.
+The Lounge Car #300 was built between 1917 and 1922 and was originally equipped with shelving and used as a “coffin car” to transport deceased World War I soldiers back to their hometowns.
+It was rebuilt in a dining car seating configuration and seats 48 passengers.